1. Summary of Multics

 [John Klensin] MIT's Cambridge Project was a major user and revenue source.
 It built an application called the Consistent System, the largest application ever built on Multics and the most comprehensive data analysis modeling and analysis system ever built.
 Consistent System developers and users pressed for better function, reliability, and performance and contributed important code and ideas to Multics.
 Applications built on the CS or its components became a major portion of the workload at several customer sites and contributed to the length of time a few of those systems stayed in operation.
 AFDSC comes particularly to mind here, although the Human Resources databases at EDS and some of the applications at Credit Lyonnais are probably also candidates.

 The main usage of the new Multics system, beginning in 1969, was system programming for Multics itself.
 The development team was mostly comprised of MIT staff members working at Project MAC, and GE staff members working at the Cambridge Information Systems Laboratory (CISL).
 In addition to using the MIT system for online editing and compilation of system programs, the MIT system could be reconfigured into two systems, one of which was used for service, and the other for a "development run," in which a new version of the supervisor was booted and tested.

 The GE-645 remained on the ninth floor of Technology Square's Alpha building and provided service to the MIT campus via the MIT private telephone exchange.
 The Project MAC members of the Multics development team were mostly on the fifth floor of the Tech Square Alpha building.
-CISL programmers were located on the seventh floor of the building, and later moved to the new Beta building across the courtyard.
-Some GE personnel in Phoenix, where the hardware was built, accessed the MIT system via GE's private phone network.
+GE CISL programmers were located on the seventh floor of the building, and later moved to the new Beta building across the courtyard.
+Some GE personnel in Phoenix, where the hardware was built, accessed the MIT system via GE's private telephone network.

 GE CISL's language team under Axel Kvilekval and Bob Freiburghouse produced the version 1 PL/I compiler in 1968 and 1969, and Multics was recompiled and in many cases rewritten to take advantage of the much better code produced by the new compiler.